 JANUARY & FEBRUARY

 The vines lay dormant during this time.
 Having shed their leaves after the harvest, the dormancy process allows vines to regenerate after an active growing season.
-Beneath the surface, the roots continue to penetrate into the soil deeply, searching for minerals to feed them as well as water from the winter rains - some roots will grow as deep as thirty feet down!
+Beneath the surface, the roots continue to penetrate into the soil deeply, searching for minerals to feed them as well as water from the winter rains—some roots will grow as deep as thirty feet down!
 Above the surface, vineyard workers trim all the excess canes (vine stems) from the vine, leaving the trunk and a select number of canes.
 Be on the lookout for vineyard workers burning the trimmings in large burn piles reminiscent of a campfire.
 Many winegrowers save the ashes to use as a natural fertilizer and the wood chips to help preserve the bacterial cultures of the vineyard.
-Those who practice organic or biodynamic growing practices may event mix the ashes with other inputs like medicinal herbs and minerals to create a powerful natural infusions and teas that stimulate plant growth.
+Those who practice organic or biodynamic growing practices may even mix the ashes with other inputs like medicinal herbs and minerals to create a powerful natural infusions and teas that stimulate plant growth.

 At this time, you’ll also start seeing flowers growing between vineyard rows—particularly bright yellow mustard—which are planted intentionally as cover crop.
 In addition, you’re likely to see chamomile, calendula, sweet peas and wild radish, among others—each with its own medicinal value for the vine.
 Each winegrower uses cover crops for different reasons.
 Some plant it to nourish the vines during dormancy, and others use it on hilly vineyards to stave off soil erosion.
 Cover crops cultivate biodiversity in the vineyards, attracting just the right insects and animals to help keep the vines in balance.
 However used, cover crops are generally only present in the vineyards during the winter, when they aren’t apt to compete with the vines for water.
 They are as beneficial as they are beautiful.